vinceangeloni/Covey/README.md

 Your calendar data remains in iCloud, subject to Apple's account and calendar settings.

-## Add Covey to an iPad Home Screen
+## Add Covey to an iPad or Android Tablet Home Screen

-Run Covey on a computer or server that your device can reach, then open its address in Safari on iOS or iPadOS.
+Run Covey on a computer or server that your device can reach, then open its address in your browser.
 Use **Share → Add to Home Screen**.

-Covey includes iOS-specific app icons and a launch screen, so the Home Screen shortcut uses the Covey branding rather than a generic browser icon.
+Covey includes OS-specific app icons and a launch screen, so the Home Screen shortcut uses the Covey branding rather than a generic browser icon.

 ## Open source